Betrayal at Baldur's Gate Review – D&D Meets Hidden Traitor - bluedragonboardgames.com

 • The betrayal moment is unforgettable every time

-• Authentic D&D characters with real abilities
+• Authentic D&D characters with real class abilities

 • Two-level city map adds spatial depth